 It seems no bank is immune to these problems.
 Take, for instance, the recent system outage that impacted customers of numerous large banks, including Truist, Bank of America, Chase, US Bank and Wells Fargo on Nov.
 3, 2023.
 According to reports from Bank of America customers, the bank notified them of an issue with the Automated Clearing House (ACH) transfer system, which caused delays in direct deposits.

-The reasons why, of course, vary.
+The reasons why technical outages occur, of course, vary.
 A planned maintenance update at a bank could hit a snag, delaying customers’ access to their digital bank accounts.
-Or, an outage might occur because of something more extreme.
-In February, Wells Fargo’s customers had problems with their accounts for days.
-The system issues occurred after routine maintenance at one of its facilities left behind smoke and the power shut down, according to the bank’s press release.
+Or, an outage might occur because of a power outage at the bank itself.

 The good news is that banks are in the business of guarding your assets, so while you can’t access your accounts, they are at least safe in the vast majority of cases.